 This knowledge gives you the power to get the best plan at the best price, without any hassle.
 Think of these periods as a protected time when the rules are in your favor, and insurance companies have to offer you a policy regardless of your health history.
 It might seem complicated at first, with different names for different enrollment windows, but it all boils down to a few key timelines.
 Once you know when your personal windows open and close, the whole process becomes much clearer and far less stressful.
 Let’s walk through the most important enrollment periods you need to know about so you can feel confident in your decision and avoid any costly mistakes.

-Your One-Time Medigap Open Enrollment Window
+Don’t Miss Your Medigap Open Enrollment Window

 Your Medigap Open Enrollment Period is the absolute best time to buy a policy.
 This is a six-month window that starts on the first day of the month you are both 65 or older and enrolled in Medicare Part B. During this one-time period, you have the right to buy any Medigap plan sold in Texas.
 An insurance company cannot use medical underwriting to make decisions.
 This means they can’t refuse to sell you a policy, charge you more, or make you wait for coverage to begin, even if you have pre-existing health conditions.
 It’s a golden opportunity to get the coverage you want, guaranteed.